Abdulla Bin Zaid Al Mahmoud Islamic Cultural Center: History

 Qatari Prime Minister Hamad bin Jassim bin Jaber Al Thani officially inaugurated the center during a public ceremony held on 12 January 2008.

 Activities

-Fanar Culture Center is involved in several social, religious and educational activities.
+The Fanar Culture Center is involved in several social, religious and educational activities.
 In addition to hosting one of the largest mosques in Qatar, the center also publishes religious studies and provides lessons in Arabic and Islam.
 The center also houses a library.
 The mosque is a popular tourist attraction and allows entry for non-Muslims.

-Mosque architecture
+Architecture

-Traditional Qatari mosques were made of coral rock, mud and wood, as opposed to the mosques from the 21st century built of brick and mortar.
+Traditional Qatari mosques were made of coral rock, mud and wood.
+Mosques from the 21st century are built of brick and mortar.
 These materials now allow the construction of high domes, replacing the flat roofs.
 Moreover, traditional mosques featured courtyards, which are rarely seen in modern mosques.
 Finally, the traditional outdoor "mothawaddah" in the form of a pool has been replaced with wash basins and running water.